Strategy Map to specify key Values and visualize cause-effect

 The Kaplan and Norton approach to strategy maps has:

-- An underlying framework of horizontal perspectives arranged in a cause and effect relationship, typically Financial, Customer, Process and Learning & Growth
+- An underlying framework of horizontal perspectives arranged in a cause and effect relationship, typically Financial, Customer, Process and Learning & Growth, or, as in the Value Management Platform: Business Value, Customer, Value Stream and Competency.

 - Objectives within those perspectives.
 Each objective as text appearing within a shape (usually an oval or rectangle).
 Relatively few objectives (usually fewer than 20)